kleimenov/cocktailsTrain/README.md

 This is cocktails library web application.
 The main idea is to provide a communication platform for the cocktail lovers community, sort of a social network where the main discussion object is a cocktail.
 Users can share their favorite cocktails, left comments, and put likes.

-`cocktailsTrain` website has three webpages:
+`cocktailsTrain` website has couple of webpages:
 - main (home) page;
 - all cocktails page;
 - my cocktails page;